 #2 Lady Robinsons Beach, Kyeemagh

 The off-leash dog exercise area at Lady Robinsons Beach in Kyeemagh is one of the newest off-leash dog beaches in Sydney, only established by the Bayside Council in 2018.
-And as of 2021, the beach is now off-leash 24 hours a day, every day of the week!
+Best of all, the beach is now off-leash 24 hours a day, every day of the week!

 The off-leash area of Lady Robinsons Beach is at the far northern tip, just south of Sydney Airport.
 It’s in between gates 60 and 61, about 150m north of the fenced off baths and adjacent to the carpark.
 Search for “Kyeemagh Off Leash Dog Area” on Google Maps.